-In this series, we explore the five elements – earth, water, fire, air and ether and we look at how reconnecting to nature outside of us can help us reconnect to our true, inner nature.
+In this series, we explore the five elements in yoga and Ayurveda* – earth, water, fire, air and ether and we look at how reconnecting to nature outside of us can help us reconnect to our true, inner nature.

 When starting your journey on reconnecting to the elements, I invite you to get reacquainted with nature.
 Stepping out into a nearby park, forest or natural space has been shown to dramatically improve wellbeing, from lowering blood pressure to boosting the immune system, improving mental health and enhancing longevity.

 When we spend more time outside in the elements, we start to rebalance ourselves physically, mentally and energetically.
 There’s also an abundance of practices we can bring into our homes to balance the energetic elements within us too.
 Whether it’s the use of colour, scent, self-care practices or yogic techniques, you’ll discover the many ways you can get back to nature in your mind, body and spirit.

 Connect to the Earth

 It’s surprising just how easily we can lose connection to the earth.
 Spending long periods indoors, driving cars, wearing shoes and fixating on screens all creates a disconnection between ourselves and the earth.
 The longer we’re disconnected from the earth and the outside world, the more we forget our interconnected role within nature.
 Thus, the more we tend to focus on ‘I, me, my’ – the ego.

 Like a cascade of dominos, the more we feed the ego by focussing on our own wants and desires and seeing ourselves as separate from the world around us, the more stressed and isolated we tend to feel.
 Indeed, when we’re disconnected from the earth and nature, we’re disconnected from our own true nature, which is pure conscious awareness, unobstructed by fear or stress and completely free.